 Check how your selected retirement age affects your estimated pension amount.

 The calculator calculates your pension under the assumption that the earned pension you have entered into it has been adjusted with the life expectancy coefficient and does not include an increment for late retirement.
 If you have already reached your retirement age, the pension you have earned may include an increment for late retirement.

-Earning a pension and age at which insurance obligation ends
+Earning a pension and age at when your insurance obligation ends

-As of the beginning of 2017, you earn pension at a rate of 1.5 per cent of your annual gross wages.
-From 2017 to 2025, you will accrue a pension at a rate of 1.7% of your annual gross wages if you are between 53 and 62 years old.
+Your earnings-related pension pot grows by 1.5 per cent of your annual earnings.
+If you are between 53 and 62 years old, your pension pot will grow by 1.7% of your annual gross wages between the years 2017 and 2025.
 If you retire late (after you have reached your retirement age), your pension will be increased by an increment for late retirement (0.4% for each month that you retire late).

-The age when you stop paying pension insurance and no longer accrue a pension will rise from 68 to 69 (for those born between 1958 and 1961) and 70 (for those born in 1962 and later).
+The age when you stop paying pension insurance and your pension pot no longer grows will rise from 68 to 69 (for those born between 1958 and 1961) and 70 (for those born in 1962 and after).

 Life expectancy coefficient

-The pension you have accrued will be adjusted with the life expectancy coefficient.
-It is determined depending on your year of birth.
-The life expectancy coefficient will be confirmed when you turn 62 years.
+When you retire, your pension pot will be adjusted with the life expectancy coefficient, which depends on your year of birth.
+The life expectancy coefficient for your age group will be confirmed when you turn 62 years.
 If you are younger than that, it is an estimate.
-The projection is based on Statistics Finland’s population forecast for 2018.
+The estimate is based on Statistics Finland’s population forecast for 2018.